Before you apply

 Evaluate when your operation wants to start selling products as organic.

 The certification process takes an average of 8-12 weeks — sometimes longer depending on the volume of applicants in a given year — from the time an application is received until the operation is certified.
 It’s important to prepare and time your application submission based on your needs.
-Please be sure to review our application deadlines for updates on our administrative capacity to receive and process applications.
+Please be sure to review our application instructions.

 Determine whether certification is mandatory, optional, or unavailable for your operation.